 - Relevant: Monitor only the things that really matter, don’t waste time with indicators that do not contribute anything to your company.

-The retention of talent is a KPI that indicates the job stability of a company.
-This allows you to learn about the average employee retention in the company and it is linked to other factors such as the remuneration or the labor climate.
+Retention of talent is a KPI that indicates the job stability of a company.
+This allows you to learn about the average employee retention in the company.
+It is also linked to other factors such as the remuneration or the labor climate.
 In addition to the cost of losing an employee, the loss of talent will force you to spend time and money to recruit a new individual.
 An index of high staff turnover implies high costs for the employer.
-The rate of retention of talent is calculated by comparing the number of workers who joined the company in a specific period vs. those who stayed during the same period.
+The rate of talent retention is calculated by comparing the number of workers who joined the company in a specific period vs. those who stayed during the same period.

 Many employees losses are closely related to the time that they keep in the same position.
 If they feel they won’t be promoted, many employees tend to look for new opportunities outside of the company.
 You can calculate the average time it takes for an employee to ascend by counting the number of months it takes each employee with the same charge and dividing the result by the total number of employees in the company.

-Courses for employees has a direct impact on the company activity.
-This KPI is meant to help boost the productivity levels of each employee by creating specific strategies to increase loyalty and satisfaction levels that employees feel when working with the company.
+Courses for employees have a direct impact on the company activity.
+This HR KPI is meant to help boost the productivity levels of each employee.
+It does this by creating specific strategies to increase loyalty and satisfaction levels that employees feel when working with the company.

-This KPI is going to measure the efficiency of your workforce to see how long it takes for them to accomplish certain tasks and goals that have been set for their position in the company.
+This KPI is going to measure the efficiency of your workforce.
+It does this to see how long it takes for them to accomplish certain tasks and goals that have been set for their position in the company.